-After a quad chart and white paper are submitted to FDA, all communications about the research proposal must go through the FDA Contracting Office at FDABAA@fda.hhs.gov.
+After an Optional Early Concept Paper or Stage 1 package has been submitted to FDA, all communications about the research proposal must go through the FDA Contracting Office at FDABAA@fda.hhs.gov.

 No. OCE staff cannot comment on specific aims for a potential project or be involved in drafting or commenting on a research proposal.